Ottawa Event Calendar

 Designed by Moshe Safdie, a delight in glass and concrete.
 Outdoor photos are no problem.
 For interior shots, there are strict rules about what works of art can be photographed and which can't.
 Contact Ottawa Tourism for more details.

-- Outdoors, the view from Nepean Point located just behind the Gallery is incredible, especially at sunset (overlooking Major's Hill Park, Fairmont Château Laurier, entrance to Rideau Canal, Parliament Hill, Ottawa River, Canadian Museum of Civilization and has a statue of French explorer Samuel de Champlain).
+- Outdoors, the view from Nepean Point located just behind the Gallery is incredible, especially at sunset (overlooking Major's Hill Park, Fairmont Château Laurier, entrance to Rideau Canal, Parliament Hill, Ottawa River, Canadian Museum of History (formerly the Canadian Museum of Civilization) and has a statue of French explorer Samuel de Champlain).

 - Louise Bourgeois' sculpture Maman is a huge hit—a mammoth 9.25-metre bronze spider (complete with 26 marble eggs) located in the plaza.